CONTRACT CLOSED ON MARCH 28TH, 2019

-In order to address current pavement maintenance needs, SE 50th Avenue will be repaved from SE Division to SE Hawthorne.
-All corners that do not currently meet ADA standards will be updated.
+In order to address current pavement maintenance needs, SE 50th Avenue was repaved from SE Division to SE Hawthorne.
+All corners that did not meet ADA standards were updated.
 These two actions will prevent further pavement deterioration and will improve overall street accessibility.
-The project is expected to be complete in early fall of 2018.
+The project was completed as of November 2018.

 Click to view: